Vic Lewis: Performing career

+Artist management

+In the early 1960s, as the big bands declined, Lewis turned to artist management, overseeing the careers of photographer Robert Whitaker and the singer Cilla Black among many others.
 In 1964, Lewis sold his management agency to Brian Epstein's company NEMS, and thereafter worked with Epstein on arranging the Beatles' international tours.
 Following Epstein's death in 1967, Lewis served as managing director of NEMS.
+He also managed Robin Gibb of the Bee Gees, and Lewis produced Gibb's debut album Robin's Reign released in 1970.

+Cricket

-As a keen cricketer and administrator, he founded his own cricket club and represented the United States at the International Cricket Council.
-He served as a General Committee Member of Middlesex County Cricket Club between 1976 and 2001.
-Lewis also managed Robin Gibb of the Bee Gees, and Lewis produced Gibb's debut album Robin's Reign released in 1970.
+As a keen cricketer and administrator, he founded his own show business cricket club in 1952, featuring many celebrities in the various teams he put together.
+He represented the United States at the International Cricket Council.
+Lewis served as a General Committee Member of Middlesex County Cricket Club between 1976 and 2001.
+He wrote the book Cricket Ties: An International Guide for Cricket Lovers in 1984.

-Lewis also had a foot in the door of more serious music and conducted recordings of his own and others with the Royal Philharmonic Orchestra on Vocalion, which included excerpts from his Russian Suite, a Romance for Violin, and two movements (Red and Jade) from a multi-composer suite called Colours.
-He was awarded the MBE in 2007.

 Personal life and death

-Lewis married Jill Anstey in 1950.
-An autobiography, Music and Maiden Overs: My Showbusiness Life (written with the publicist Tony Barrow) was published in 1987.
+Lewis married the actress Jill Anstey in 1950.
+An autobiography, Music and Maiden Overs: My Showbusiness Life (written with the publicist Tony Barrow and with a discography compiled by Tony Middleton) was published in 1987.
 He also collaborated with Robert Feather on a volume of photographs, My Life in Jazz (2007).
+Lewis was awarded the MBE in 2007.
 He died in 2009.
-His wife having predeceased him, he was survived by daughter Dannie and granddaughter Jasmine.
+His wife having predeceased him in 2008, he was survived by daughter Dannie and granddaughter Jasmine.